top of page

 Promptbook Responsibilities:

-The film must be exported (can take hours) and submitted on Tuesday, May 27th
+• If doing a film, it must be exported (can take hours) and submitted on Tuesday, May 26th

 The Historian (2 per group):